 Can you freeze yogurt?
 Yogurt is one of the widely used dairy products.
 It is very popular due to the health benefits that it offers.
 Because of that, many people consume it regularly, sometimes even on a daily basis.
 The thing is – what you should do if you’ve got a few cups of yogurt and you can’t find a way to eat or cook something with them within the next few days?
 The answer seems obvious – freeze the yogurt for further use.
 That’s right – you can freeze yogurt.
 There are, however, some facts you should be aware of when it comes to freezing yogurt.

 Yogurt’s consistency isn’t solid.
 One can expect that the freezing process affects this product.
 Indeed, it does.
 Manufacturers state that freezing and thawing yogurt might have an effect on its texture and taste.
 It will look a little different than a fresh one.
-Thus, you should run a little trial before buying and freezing lots of yogurt.
+Thus, you should run a little trial before buying and freezing lots of yogurts.
 Freeze a tiny amount of yogurt and leave it in the freezer for the night.
 Thaw it and eat it the next day.
 This way you’ll know whether you like the taste of frozen and thawed yogurt.
 If you don’t like the taste, you can try freezing and thawing yogurts from other brands.

 Image used under Creative Commons from Lisa B

 Please remember that the longer yogurt is in the freezer, the worse taste you might expect.
 Because of that, the sooner you’ll consume the frozen yogurt, the better.
-One more thing – if you doesn’t like the taste of thawed yogurt, you can always use it for baking purposes.
+One more thing – if you don’t like the taste of thawed yogurt, you can always use it for baking purposes.
 Your baked goods should taste as good as they always do.